integral field unit

 so they can be used with or without the integral field unit.

-Methods used: Image Slicer directs light from different parts of the image into a slit such that parts of the image across two dimensions are all fed through the one dimension of the slit width.
-UVES of the European Southern Observatory Very Large Telescope (ESO VLT) does this.
+- An image slicer directs light from different parts of the image into a slit such that parts of the image across two dimensions are all fed through the one dimension of the slit width.
+UVES of the ESO VLT does this.

-Lenslet array has a lens for each pixel.
-SAURON of William Herschel Telescope (WHT) uses this.
+- A lenslet array has a lens for each pixel.
+SAURON of the William Herschel Telescope (WHT) uses this.

 Anglo-Australian Telescope (AAT)